Let’s be real. You’re probably reading this because you’re either:

 While Moz’s metrics are valuable, it’s easy to fall into some traps that can lead to misinterpretations or misguided strategies:

-Neglecting Technical SEO
+Technical SEO Requirements

 Avoid these common mistakes and focus on the actionable steps outlined in this guide, you’ll be well on your way to harnessing the power of Moz metrics and achieving long-term SEO success.